chelyn2008/EGT309/README.md

 Mounting local pc root directory (WSL) to minikube vm
 1) use `minikube start` to start the vm
 2) run `minikube mount /home/chelyn_2008/EGT309/data:/mnt/data` (format: [host directory]:[vm directory])
-    - changing the host directory to your local WSL data directory
+    - change the host directory to your local WSL data directory
     - can be found by typing `explorer.exe .` into WSL terminal.